Monitoring Our Progress

-A five-year, $1.36 million study funded by the Natural Resources Conservation Service (NRCS) will monitor the wildlife benefits and water-quality effects of wetland restoration in western Kentucky.
-Launched in June 2018, the study is being led by NRCS and The Nature Conservancy.
-Murray State University will implement the monitoring work.
+A six-year, $4.36 million study funded by the Natural Resources Conservation Service (NRCS) monitored the wildlife benefits and water-quality effects of wetland restoration in western Kentucky and western Tennessee.
+Launched in June 2018, the study was led by the NRCS and TNC.
+Murray State University, Tennessee Tech University, Middle Tennessee State University and the University of Missouri implemented the monitoring work.

-“We work with farmers to take frequently flooded land out of agricultural production, plant native trees in the area, and where possible, restore the hydrology,” says Shelly Morris, TNC’s western Kentucky project director.
+“We work with farmers to take frequently flooded land out of agricultural production, plant native trees in the area, and where possible, restore the hydrology,” says Shelly Morris, director of freshwater conservation for TNC in Kentucky and Tennessee.
 “In some cases, we plug ditches that were installed decades ago to drain the land or install levees to retain water seasonally.
 After all this work, we want to know the impact we’re having on reducing nutrient pollution.”

 According to Morris, an intact floodplain holds water after a flood event and slowly lets it drain back to the river.
 Many wetlands within the Mississippi River floodplain, however, have been ditched and cleared to allow for farming and development.
 As a result, water quickly runs off the land, taking excess nitrogen, phosphorus, and sediments into the river.
-This nutrient pollution makes its way down the river all the way to the Gulf of Mexico, where it contributes to a dead zone—a low oxygen zone nearly devoid of life—that is now the size of New Jersey.
+This nutrient pollution makes its way down the river all the way to the Gulf of Mexico, where it contributes to a dead zone—a low oxygen zone nearly devoid of life—that, in 2022 was reduced in size, but is still the size of Delaware and Rhode Island combined.

 Conservation organizations have worked for years to restore wetlands so the land can hold water longer, reducing the nutrient pollution going into the Mississippi River.

-The monitoring project will study the restored wetlands’ potential to reduce nutrient pollution and will measure water and soil quality.
-Murray State University will also look at the wildlife impacts of these restoration efforts.
+The monitoring project studied the restored wetlands’ potential to reduce nutrient pollution and measured water and soil quality.
+Partner universities also looked at the wildlife impacts of these restoration efforts.
 Clarifying the effects of restoration will help conservation groups conduct better restoration in the future and may help secure funding for future projects.